tripal/brapi/README.md

 **Javascript & Dynamic HTML**

-If you want to add BrAPI fields on your pages that should be automatically and dynamically populated using external BrAPI site, you can use the following HTML
+If you want to add BrAPI fields on your pages that should be automatically and dynamically populated using external BrAPI sites, you can use the following HTML
 snippet:

 ```